-NAME, OFFICE AND MUNICIPALITY OR RESIDENCE DIRECTOR SINCE Number of Shares Beneficially Owned, Directly or Indirectly, or over which Control or Direction is Exercised Principal Occupation During the Past Five Years Gary Moss Director, President, CEO Etobicoke, Ontario August 25, 2004 180,000 (3) President and CEO, YANGAROO; business consultant, former Chief Operating Officer, IMAX Corporation since July 2009; independent consultant since May 1, 2008; Chief Operating Officer, Live Nation Artists (successor to Concert Productions International) since May 2006.
-Anthony Miller (1)(2) Director, Chairman Toronto, Ontario September 27, 2010 1,403,069 (4) Chairman, YANGAROO; Retired, Vice Chair of McCann Worldgroup; Former Chairman and CEO of MacLaren McCann.

-Howard John Atkinson (1)(2) Director, Toronto, Ontario November 16, 2007 719,983 (5) President, TMFD Financial 2016 - Present; President, Horizons ETFs Management Inc. (formerly BetaPro Management Inc.) 2006-2015; CEO, Horizons ETFs Inc. (formerly JovFunds Inc.) 2011-2013, President, 2007 - 2011; President, Alpha Pro Gerry Hurlow (1)(2)(8) Director, Toronto, Ontario January 26, 2016 5,638,500 (6) President, Meteor Capital Inc. since 2009 Philip Benson (2) Director, Toronto, Ontario January 26, 2016 758,518 (7) Managing Partner, Fraser Mackenzie Merchant Capital since 2007
+NAME, OFFICE AND MUNICIPALITY OR RESIDENCE DIRECTOR SINCE Number of Shares Beneficially Owned, Directly or Indirectly, or over which Control or Direction is Exercised Principal Occupation During the Past Five Years Gary Moss Director, President, CEO Etobicoke, Ontario August 25, 2004 258,000 (3) President and CEO, YANGAROO; business consultant, former Chief Operating Officer, IMAX Corporation since July 2009; independent consultant since May 1, 2008; Chief Operating Officer, Live Nation Artists (successor to Concert Productions International) since May 2006.
+Anthony Miller, ICD.D (1)(2) Director, Chairman Toronto, Ontario September 27, 2010 1,903,069 (4) Chairman, YANGAROO; Retired, Vice Chair of McCann Worldgroup; Former Chairman and CEO of MacLaren McCann.
+Gerry Hurlow (1)(2)(7) Director, Toronto, Ontario January 26, 2016 5,638,500 (5) President, Meteor Capital Inc. since 2009 Philip Benson (1)(2) Director, Toronto, Ontario January 26, 2016 758,518 (6) Managing Partner, Fraser Mackenzie Merchant Capital since 2007

-- (1) Denotes a member of the audit committee.
-It is anticipated that all directors will be proposed members of the audit committee. - (2) Denotes a member of the compensation committee.
-It is anticipated that all directors will be proposed members of the audit committee. - (3) In addition to the number of shares stated in the above table, Gary Moss holds options to acquire 1,950,000 shares at an average price of \$0.25 per share. - (4) In addition to the number of shares stated in the above table, Anthony Miller holds options to acquire 205,000 shares at an average price of \$0.28 per share and warrants to acquire 115,384 shares at an average exercise price of \$0.20 per share. - (5) In addition to the number of shares stated in the above table, Howard Atkinson holds options to acquire 160,000 shares at an average price of \$0.28 per share and no warrants. - (6) In addition to the number of shares stated in the above table, Gerald Hurlow holds options to acquire 30,000 shares at an average price of \$0.10 per share and, indirectly, through Meteor Capital Inc., holds warrants to acquire 680,000 shares at an average exercise price of \$0.19 per share. - (7) In addition to the number of shares stated in the above table, Philip Benson holds options to acquire 30,000 shares at an average price of \$0.10 per share and no warrants. - (8) Gerald Hurlow was previously Chairman and a director of Cygnal Technologies Corporation, a former TSX listed company.
+Denotes a member of the audit committee.
+It is anticipated that all directors will be proposed members of the audit committee.
+Philip Benson was appointed to the audit committee upon the resignation of Howard Atkinson, effective April 25, 2018.

+- Denotes a member of the compensation committee.
+It is anticipated that all directors will be proposed members of the compensation committee. - (3) In addition to the number of shares stated in the above table, Gary Moss holds options to acquire 2,200,000 shares at an average price of \$0.24 per share. - (4) In addition to the number of shares stated in the above table, Anthony Miller holds options to acquire 265,000 shares at an average price of \$0.24 per share and warrants to acquire 115,384 shares at an average exercise price of \$0.20 per share. - (5) In addition to the number of shares stated in the above table, Gerald Hurlow holds options to acquire 105,000 shares at an average price of \$0.23per share and, indirectly, through Meteor Capital Inc., holds warrants to acquire 680,000 shares at an average exercise price of \$0.19 per share. - (6) In addition to the number of shares stated in the above table, Philip Benson holds options to acquire 105,000 shares at an average price of \$0.23 per share and no warrants. - (7) Gerald Hurlow was previously Chairman and a director of Cygnal Technologies Corporation, a former TSX listed company.
 Mr. Hurlow resigned effective August 31, 2007.
 Cygnal Technologies Corporation sought and obtained an order to initiate a court supervised restructuring under the Companies' Creditors Arrangement Act (Canada) on November 14, 2007.
 The restructuring was completed on April 1, 2008.

 The term of office for each director will be from the date of the meeting at which he or she is elected until the next annual meeting or until his or her successor is duly elected or appointed.

 PROXIES RECEIVED IN FAVOUR OF MANAGEMENT WILL BE VOTED FOR THE ELECTION OF THE ABOVE-NAMED NOMINEES, UNLESS THE SHAREHOLDER HAS SPECIFIED IN THE PROXY THAT HIS/HER SHARES ARE TO BE WITHHELD FROM VOTING IN RESPECT THEREOF.
-MANAGEMENT HAS NO REASON TO BELIEVE THAT ANY OF THE NOMINEES WILL BE UNABLE TO SERVE AS A DIRECTOR BUT, IF A NOMINEE IS FOR ANY REASON UNABLE TO SERVE AS A DIRECTOR, PROXIES IN FAVOUR OF MANAGEMENT WILL BE VOTED IN

-FAVOUR OF THE REMAINING NOMINEES AND MAY BE VOTED FOR A SUBSTITUTE NOMINEE UNLESS THE SHAREHOLDER HAS SPECIFIED IN THE PROXY THAT HIS/HER SHARES ARE TO BE WITHHELD FROM VOTING IN RESPECT OF THE ELECTION OF DIRECTORS.
+MANAGEMENT HAS NO REASON TO BELIEVE THAT ANY OF THE NOMINEES WILL BE UNABLE TO SERVE AS A DIRECTOR BUT, IF A NOMINEE IS FOR ANY REASON UNABLE TO SERVE AS A DIRECTOR, PROXIES IN FAVOUR OF MANAGEMENT WILL BE VOTED IN FAVOUR OF THE REMAINING NOMINEES AND MAY BE VOTED FOR A SUBSTITUTE NOMINEE UNLESS THE SHAREHOLDER HAS SPECIFIED IN THE PROXY THAT HIS/HER SHARES ARE TO BE WITHHELD FROM VOTING IN RESPECT OF THE ELECTION OF DIRECTORS.